facebookresearch/nevergrad/docs/parametrization.md

 - `Log(a_min, a_max)`: describes log distributed data between two bounds.
 Under the hood this uses an `Scalar` with appropriate specifications for bounds and mutations.

-## Instrumentation
+## Parametrization

-Instrumentation helps you convert a set of arguments into variables in the data space which can be optimized.
-The core class performing this conversion is called `Instrumentation`.
-It provides arguments conversion through the `arguments_to_data` and `data_to_arguments` methods.
-Since `data_to_arguments` can be stochastic, the instrumentation holds a random state (`instrumentation.random_state`) which is also used by optimizers.
+Parametrization helps you define the parameters you want to optimize upon.
+Currently most algorithms make use of it to help convert the parameters into the "standardized data" space (a real vector space), where it is easier to define operations.

 ```python